esunshin/M7/README.md

 **Overview**:

 This system generates comedic stand up routines.
 It is called the "Stand Up Stooge."
 It uses a neural network that implements long short-term memory (LSTM) units to learn from Seinfeld's previous routines, and then generates new routines.
+Learning implements early stopping (based on loss values ceasing to decrease) and check-pointing.
 Ten example outputs can be see in the 'examples' folder.
 The '|' symbol indicates the change from seed text to generated text.

 Much of the learning and generation code was borrowed from these two keras tutorials, although was modified to suit my needs. [(1)](https://www.analyticsvidhya.com/blog/2018/03/text-generation-using-python-nlp/) [(2)](https://machinelearningmastery.com/how-to-develop-a-word-level-neural-language-model-in-keras/)